Overview

 One of Europe’s oldest working theatres is the Teatru Manoel, built in 1731 at the behest of the Grand Master of the order, Fra António Manoel de Vilhena.
 With only 600 seats, the theatre is a masterpiece of carpentry, with three tiers of wooden boxes, gilded and painted, and a trompe-l’oeil ceiling.
 Opera companies visited Malta regularly, performing works by Hasse, Piccinni and Galuppi.
 Other buildings which host concerts during the festival include the Collegiate Church of the Immaculate Conception (1732), abundantly rich with superb works of art, the National Library (1776) and the Cathedral Museum in Mdina, a magnificent palace of 1733.

-Valletta’s beautiful position on one of the world’s greatest natural harbours, and the fine buildings that still dominate the city, make it a splendid location for a week-long stay.
-Our itinerary balances the concerts with visits and excursions led by our architectural historian to some of the great sites of the Maltese archipelago.
+Valletta occupies a beautiful position on one of the world’s greatest natural harbours, and has fine buildings that still dominate the city.
+Our itinerary balances the concerts with lectures from our musicologist and visits and excursions to some of the great sites of the Maltese archipelago led by a local guide.

 Day 1

 Valletta.
 Fly at c.
 11.30am (Air Malta) from London Heathrow.
 Drive to Valletta, a peninsula flanked by fine natural harbours and once the most strongly fortified city in Christendom.
-Lecture followed by dinner.
+All five nights are spent here.

 Day 2